Joecstarr/thesis/sections/tabulation/initial_dataset/montesinos.md

 #### Construction

-With the rational tangles in hand, we wish to utilize the data we have to further enumerate tangles.
+With the rational tangles in hand, we wish to utilize that data to enumerate additional tangles.
 One way we have seen to build simple objects into complex objects is to combine two tangles with the $+$ or $\vee$ operation.
-To keep complexity under control, we start with combining tangles in a repeated $+$ sum.
-When the summands $R_i$, are all rational or integral, we call the result of the sum a **Montesinos Tangle**, allowing us to systematically construct Montesinos tangles.
+To keep complexity under control, we start with combining tangles only with repeated $+$ sum.
+When the summands $R_i$ (@mont-math-def), are all rational or integral, we call the result of the sum a **Montesinos Tangle**.

 ```{math}
 :label: mont-math-def